whoisorioki/dashboard/md/report.md

 }
 ```

-## 2. Backend Data Processing (Polars)
+## 2. Backend Data Processing (Druid SQL & Polars)

 ### 2.1 Data Fetching (`backend/services/sales_data.py`)
 - **Function:** `fetch_sales_data`
-  - Fetches data from Druid using a scan query (HTTP POST to `/druid/v2/`).
+  - Fetches data from Druid using Druid SQL for most aggregations, or scan query for raw data.
   - Filters by date, item names, sales persons, branch names.
-  - Returns a Polars DataFrame with the Druid schema.
+  - Returns a Polars DataFrame or dict with the Druid schema.
   - If Druid is unavailable or mock data is requested, generates mock data with the same schema.
   - Handles empty results by returning an empty DataFrame with the correct schema.
   - **Error Handling:**